emnify/product-docs/docs/how-tos/multi-factor-authentication.md

 [Configure TOTP MFA in the Portal](#configure-totp-mfa-in-the-emnify-portal) before it becomes mandatory to avoid any potential disruptions to your workflow.
 :::

-Once MFA becomes mandatory for your organization, follow these steps to access your account:
+Once MFA becomes mandatory for you, follow these steps to access your account:

 1. [Log in to your emnify account](https://portal.emnify.com/sign) with your email and password as usual.
 2. Navigate to the email account you use to access the Portal.